weinrank/oss-fuzz/docs/new_project_guide.md

 While files layout is fixed within a container, the environment variables are provided to be able to write retargetable scripts.

-In case your fuzz target uses [FuzzedDataProvider] class, the OSS-Fuzz build image has `FuzzedDataProvider.h` header installed and available for use without any extra options.
+In case your fuzz target uses the [FuzzedDataProvider] class, the OSS-Fuzz build image has `FuzzedDataProvider.h` header installed and available for use without any extra options.